scottrlarson/profession/content/terms/new-device-setup.md

 +++

-When you purchase a device from me, I tend to perform a clean up and fine tuning operations that involve customizing the software/hardware.
-To provide the best possible performance while minimizing issues that arise out of faulty or unwanted software and hardware installed from 3rd parties, I will remove or replace features that I deem best for my customers.
+**When you purchase a device from me, bring a new device in for setup or a tune-up, I will remove or replace features that I deem best for my customers.
+These fine tuning operations are done to improve customer experience.**

 This might include removing, or replacing (also by your request): security software, preloaded apps that are not part of the required core functionality of the system, or hardware that is causing performance bottlenecks.
 For example, I might increase the memory size, or the speed of the storage device.